 Patients with an anomalous aortic origin of a right or left coronary artery who are symptomatic or have an anomalous left coronary artery and high-risk anatomy defined as a coronary artery with origin from the inappropriate sinus of Valsalva with an interarterial course with or without an intramural course should undergo surgical intervention to decrease his or her risk of SCD.
 In patients who are asymptomatic or at a lower calculated risk of sudden cardiac death, surgical intervention remains controversial.

 Abstract word count: 233

 Zink JA, Doan T, Binsalamah Z. Surgical Intervention in Children with an Anomalous Aortic Origin of a Coronary Artery.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.